saucelabs-ansible/ansible-packer/README.md

 - `packer_binary_path`: Where Packer binaries will be extracted to.

+- `packer_force_install`: Whether to force the installation of Packer and its plugins if they already exist.
+Useful for forcing an update.

 - `packer_plugins`: A dictionary of plugins to be installed.
 Example:

 ```